QubesOS/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     To which NetVM connect.
 Setting to ``default`` will follow system-global default NetVM (managed by qubes-prefs).
 Setting to ``none`` will disable networking in this VM.

-    *Notice:* when setting to ``none``, firewall will be set to block all traffic - it will be used by DispVM started from this VM.
-Setting back to some NetVM will _NOT_ restore previous firewall settings.

 dispvm_netvm
     Accepted values: netvm name, ``default``, ``none``